-Is a customizable toolbar placed by default above the Ribbon.
+The QAT is a customizable toolbar placed by default above the Ribbon.
 Here, you can add icons for your often used commands.
 The QAT can also be placed below the Ribbon.

-The Ribbon has tabs which in turn contain groups of buttons for various options.
-Some groups also contain galleries (for example galleries for Themes and Theme Colors).
+The Ribbon has tabs which in turn contain groups of buttons for various options, some groups also contain galleries (for example galleries for Themes and Theme Colors).

 D. Slides Pane

-Located on the left side of the interface, the Slides pane shows thumbnails of all the slides in the open presentation.
+Located on the left side of the interface, the Slides Pane shows thumbnails of all the slides in the open presentation.

 E. Slide Area